 Concussions are one of the many common injuries sustained in car accidents.
 They are typically caused by the impact of rear-end accidents or head-on collisions.
 Whiplash is a common factor leading to a concussion.
 The sharp back-and-forth movement of the victim's head can cause the brain to shake violently, resulting in a head injury.
 Concussions can also be caused by blunt trauma to the head, most commonly by hitting the steering wheel, headrest, window or windshield at a high impact.

 Responsible drivers shouldn't have to suffer because of someone else's negligence.
 That's why the car accident concussion attorneys at Pajcic & Pajcic are here to help.
 Contact us today and find out what we can do for you.
 We want to help you recover – physically and financially.
 That’s why it’s important to have an accident lawyer with experience handling concussions on your side.

 Following an accident, seeking medical attention should be one of the first steps in securing your claim and health.
 Car accident concussions can manifest in many ways and the symptoms may not always be immediately present.
 Sometimes it can take hours or days to feel the impact of a concussion.
 Failure to seek medical attention increases the likelihood of experiencing serious complications over time.

 How do you know if you had a concussion from a car accident?
-The common symptoms usually include:
+The common symptoms and warning signs of a concussion usually include: